toumorokoshi/greyhawk-language/README.md

-Murasaki Language
+Greyhawk Language
 =================

-Murasaki Language is a playground for a language that has the syntax I would like to use.
+Greyhawk Language is a playground for a language that has the syntax I would like to use.

 Installation
 ------------